Spring (operating system): IPC model

 Unlike Mach's one-size-fits-all solution to IPC, Spring used a variety of methods to physically pass data between programs.
 One of these, the bulk-path, was basically identical to Mach's ports and messages, but in practice the bulk-path was the least common message type.
 For smaller messages Spring provided the vanilla-path, which directly copied the data from one space to another, something which proved to be faster than memory mapping in the real world for less than 5k of data.

-The fast-pathallowed for extremely fast invocations — at least when running on SPARC-based platforms.
+The fast-path allowed for extremely fast invocations — at least when running on SPARC-based platforms.
 The fast-path used a unique "half-trap" to avoid much of the context switching overhead which plagued Mach systems.
 Instead of saving out all of the processor state—the normal procedure in the case of a trap into the kernel—Spring only saved out the top 16 SPARC registers, a number which was defined by specific implementation details of the SPARC architecture.
 The other portions of the register stack were rendered invisible to the receiver using the SPARC's WIM instruction, providing some level of security.
 The fast-path strongly resembles a classic procedure call within a single application, which uses register windows on the SPARC, adding some MMU work to move the context from one program to another.

 The fast-path was only available for calls passing simple values which didn't have to be translated (no door references, for instance) with up to 16 values in total.
 Although this would seem to be quite limiting, the fast-path is actually used by the vast majority of calls in Spring—generally over 80% of the calls and about 60% of the returns.
 Returns often respond with large blocks of data, for instance, a disk block, explaining why the returns more often used the other IPC systems.

 On 32-bit SPARC V8 systems, a complete round-trip call using the fast-path took just over 100 instructions, making it many times faster than a typical Mach call.
 It remains unclear whether or not the fast-path could be implemented on other machines, so the overall performance improvement of Spring is difficult to compare with Mach, which was typically measured on IA-32 systems.
-Specifically, a full syscall took under 20 µs on a 486DX-50 for existing BSD Unix systems, and 114 µs under Mach.
+Specifically, a full syscall took under 20 μs on a 486DX-50 for existing BSD Unix systems, and 114 μs under Mach.
 This led to a performance hit of 50% or more, and doomed most Mach projects.
-In contrast, Spring using the fast-path boasted an IPC time of only 11 µs on a SPARCstation 2.
+In contrast, Spring using the fast-path boasted an IPC time of only 11 μs on a SPARCstation 2.